CQCL/pytket-benchmarking-store/README.md

     # Each circuit must have a unique name.
 You can provide your own or generate
     # one at random using the command below
     circ.name = circuit_suite_mgr.get_unique_name()
+    # When adding a circuit to the suite we can provide a label to it.
+    # Different circuits in the same suite can have different labels, useful for identifying subfamilies of them.
     circuit_suite_mgr.add_circuit(circuit=circ, label=circuit_label)

 circuit_suite_mgr.readme = my_readme